Katelynn Flaherty: High school

-Collegiate career
+College

 During the 2014–15 season in her freshman year, Flaherty appeared in all 35 games for the Wolverines, including eight starts, averaging 14.3 points per game to lead Michigan in scoring.
 She became the sixth freshman in school history to lead a team in scoring, and also was the conference's third-leading freshman scorer.
 She set a new freshman record with 78 three-pointers.
 Following the season she was named to the All-Freshman team and was named Sixth Player of the Year, becoming the first Michigan player to earn the honor.

 During the 2015–16 season in her sophomore year, Flaherty started all 35 games, scoring in double figures in 34 games, and set a program record for points scored (774) and points per game (22.3).
 She ranked eighth nationally and third in the Big Ten in scoring average at 22.3 points per game.
 She became the second sophomore in school history to surpass 1,000 points when she scored a then career-high 36 points against Illinois on February 7, 2016.
 Following the season she was named a unanimous All-Big Ten first team selection by both the coaches and the media, becoming just the fourth Wolverine in school history to earn a spot on the first team.

 During the 2016–17 season in her junior year, she averaged a team-high 20.2 points and 3.0 assists in 33.9 minutes per game.
 She scored in double figures in 34 games, recording 20 20-point games and three 30-point games.
 On January 7, 2017, she scored a career-high 38 points and set a then program-record with eight three-pointers in a game against Ohio State.
 Following the season she was named a unanimous All-Big Ten first team selection by both the coaches and the media for the second consecutive year.
 During the 2017 Women's National Invitation Tournament against Georgia Tech, she recorded 27 points, including two three-pointers in the final 1:06 of regulation to force overtime, helping Michigan win the Women's National Invitation Tournament, their first postseason championship in program history, and was subsequently named tournament MVP.